How much gap is accepted for study in the UK?

 For postgraduate study in the UK, the acceptable amount of gap may also vary depending on the university and the course.
 Some universities may require students to have continuous academic records and no gaps, while others may allow students to take a gap year or two if they have relevant work experience or research projects.
 In general, postgraduate courses are more specialized and intensive than undergraduate courses, so students may need to demonstrate a higher level of academic readiness and focus.

-Related Article: Study Dentistry in UK for International Students: A Complete Guide
+Related Article: Study English and Work in UK: A Comprehensive Guide

 What factors should you consider before taking a gap year?